mwaskom/Psych252/WWW/tutorials/index.rst

 Model Comparison Guidelines
 ---------------------------

-Paul's guide for comparing mixed effects models (and fixed effects models); how to determine whether to use ML or REML when fitting your model; comparing models based on deviance, or using AIC.
+Guide for comparing mixed effects models (and fixed effects models), adapted from Paul's guide; how to determine whether to use ML or REML when fitting your model; comparing models based on deviance, or using AIC.
 [`png <http://www.stanford.edu/class/psych252/tutorials/model_comparisons.png>`_]